johnasp/johnaspinall.co.uk/_posts/2016-07-18-mobile-size-guide-ux-ui.md

 I have been tasked with creating a responsive style guide for the suite of mobile specific website for an ecommerece client I am working with at the moment.
 I thought I'd document the whole process to map out my design and development workflow and processes, from start to end.

-#### Requirements analysis
+### Requirements analysis

 The first stop in any project is to obtain, analyse and understand the business requirements.
-All the  requirements related to my task are in a Jira (a tool to faciliate Agile software releases) story, created by an business analyst.
+All the  requirements related to my task are in a Jira (a tool to faciliate Agile software releases) story, created by a business analyst.
 I simply login to Jira, look at the project board and open my ticket to access the requirements.

 ![My taks in Jira](http://johnasp.github.io/img/my-jira-ticket.JPG)